systemhalted/systemhalted.github.io/_posts/2022-12-24-language-part-6-script.md

 category: [Languages, Linguistics, Insane Thoughts]
 tags: [language, non-verbal, tone, body labguage, communication, expression]
 comments: true
-description: This is Part 6 of Language series where we will talk about script.
+description: This is Part 6 of Language series where we will talk about non-verbak communication.
 ---

 ***Disclaimer***